webtorrent/webtorrent/README.md

 #### `client.get(torrentId)`

 Returns the torrent with the given `torrentId`.
 Convenience method.
 Easier than searching through the `client.torrents` array.
+Returns `null` if no matching torrent found.

 #### `client.ratio`